MikeTkachuk/Brawl_iris/aws_setup/README.md

 Quick guide to setup aws services for this repo

+0) AWS CLI should be installed and configured to run this repo

 ### S3
 1) Create a bucket
-2) Make an IAM instance role with read/write/delete permissions in this bucket
+2) Make an IAM instance role with read/write/delete permissions in this bucket.
+Make trust region ec2.

 ### EC2
 3) Request quota increase for g4dn.xlarge instances (0 by default)